 2. Double Happiness Ornamental Piece

-This square Chinese pattern has a lovely border and the predominant colour is a kind of aqua green.
+This square Chinese pattern has a lovely border; the predominant colour is aqua green.

-The Chinese character for double happiness is painted in gold on this ornamental piece.
+This ornamental piece features the Chinese character for double happiness, painted in gold.
 The character was a regular feature on Chinese ornaments, and perhaps this was a piece designed for a wedding gift.
 The double happiness character was commonly used as a decoration symbol of marriage.

 3. Multiple Red Flower Pattern Design